 A student may work with their dean, the McKeen Center for Common Good, athletic teams, or other student groups to identify an appropriate project and fulfill their obligations.
 However, ultimately, it is the student’s responsibility to finalize the project and complete the community service hours within the timeframe specified by the outcome letter.
-Failure to complete the community service may result in additional disciplinary action including, but not limited to, referral to the Judicial Board.
+Failure to complete the community service may result in additional disciplinary action including, but not limited to, referral to the Conduct Review Board.

 To confirm completion of community service, the student must fill-out and submit the community service form to their dean by or before the assigned deadline.
 The form must specify the project served, the number of hours completed, which may be more than assigned but not less, and the form be signed by the organization’s volunteer supervisor (or equivalent).
 The supervisor may not be a student’s parent, guardian, or sibling.

-- Educational or Evaluative Conversations: Depending on the nature and context of a policy violation, a student may be required to participate in an educational conversation, such as BASES, or an evaluative conversation with a licensed substance abuse counselor.
+- Educational or Evaluative Conversations: Depending on the nature and context of a policy violation, a student may be required to participate in an educational conversation, such as BASICS, or an evaluative conversation with a licensed substance abuse counselor.
 Failure to complete this sanction may result in additional disciplinary action.

 - Academic Outcomes: Range of various penalties such as grading penalties, course failures, revisions of assignments.